J. H. Thomas: Political career

 Thomas began his political career as a Labour Party local councillor for Swindon.
 He was elected to Parliament in 1910 as the Member of Parliament (MP) for Derby, replacing Richard Bell.
 He was re-elected in the 1918 general election and was considered as a potential candidate for the role of Chairman of the Parliamentary Labour Party and by extension Leader of the Opposition.
 He declined in order to focus on running the NUR, and the post went to William Adamson.

 He was appointed Secretary of State for the Colonies in the incoming Labour government of 1924 under Ramsay MacDonald.
 In the second Labour government of 1929 Macdonald wanted to appoint Thomas as Foreign Secretary, but the post was already desired by Arthur Henderson.
 Thomas was made Lord Privy Seal with special responsibility for employment.
-He rejected the Mosley Memorandum issued by junior ministers led by Oswald Mosley proposing public works programs and the expansion of Imperial Preference into an autarkic trade bloc to resolve interwar unemployment and poverty in 1930.
+He rejected the Mosley Memorandum issued by junior ministers led by Oswald Mosley proposing public works programmes and the expansion of Imperial Preference into an autarkic trade bloc to resolve interwar unemployment and poverty in 1930.
 Mosley subsequently resigned from the Cabinet, and in the ensuing reshuffle Thomas was reassigned to the post of Secretary of State for the Dominions.

 Thomas retained that position in MacDonald's National Government (1931–1935).
 As a result of joining the National Government he was expelled from the Labour Party and the NUR.
 For the first few months of the National Government in 1931 he also served as Colonial Secretary once more.
 One of the problems he had to cope with was the Australian cricket bodyline affair, which he said was one of the most difficult he faced.

 Thomas served as Secretary of State for the Colonies once more from 1935 until May 1936, when he was forced to resign from politics.
-It was revealed that he had been entertained by stock exchange speculators and had dropped heavy hints as to tax changes planned in the budget.
-For example, while playing golf, he shouted "Tee up!", which was taken as a suggestion that the duties on tea were to rise.
+He was accused of leaking Budget secrets to his stockbroker son, Leslie Thomas, and Alfred Cosher Bates, a wealthy businessman.
+In a Judicial Tribunal set up by the government, Bates admitted giving Thomas £15,000 but claimed it was an advance for a proposed autobiography.
+This high sum for an autobiography, not yet written, only increased suspicion of the two men's relationship, and Thomas was forced to resign from the government and House of Commons.
+However, his son was cleared of wrongdoing.